SAP/ui5-tooling/rfcs/0009-ui5-project-refactoring.md

 The proposed resource access APIs for specifications are as follows:

-**To be discussed/To be done:**
-1. API Names
-1. Add DuplexCollection APIs to actually modify the resources of a project?
-    * Scenario: Modify resources using buildtime reader/writer and read them using runtime reader
-1. Specification version check API

 ```js
 /**
 * Get a resource reader for the root directory of the project